Best Rated Chainsaws: Our 2018 Consumer Guide

 This section is going to go over the very basics of buying your chainsaw.
 That is to say that we’ll look at the options you will be considering on a surface level, so that you can follow our top choices below.

-If you’re looking for more in-depth information though and you want to know what all the numbers and specs mean, skip to the bottom where you’ll find our in-depth explanation of all those finer details.
+If you’re looking for more in-depth information though and you want to know what all the numbers and specs mean, skip to the bottom or use the table of contents just below where you’ll find our in-depth explanation of all those finer details.